-Someone asked me in comments if I could make some reclaimed wood snowmen.
+Someone asked me in passing if I could make some reclaimed wooden snowmen as winter decoration.

-Yes, I’ve been meaning to do this forever!
-Give me a challenge with reclaimed wood and I am SO in.
+I’ve been meaning to create some kind of DIY wood snowman project forever!
+Give me a challenge with scrap wood and I am SO in.

-Little did I know what divas these snowmen were about to become though… they simply could not make up their minds what scarves to wear!
+But little did I know what divas these snowmen were about to become, as they simply could not make up their minds on which winter scarves to wear!

 I think I’ll let them chat it up this round… it’s all yours,